YousofMersal/DM885_Project_DevSecOps/terraform/google_cloud/README.md

 terraform apply
 ```

-For now the auth serivce is available on: http://auth-service.project.34.154.63.245.sslip.io/api/v1/auth
+For now the serivce is available on: http://dm885.qpqp.dk/

 ## Debugging